 Arguably one of the most iconic places to visit in Sydney, the Sydney Opera House is a multi-venue performing arts center.
 Located in the harbor of Circular Quay, you can catch the train directly from Sydney Airport.

 No visit to Australia would be complete without an Instagram photo of this amazing piece of architecture, right!?
 Keep yourself updated on any events you may like to see inside, and be sure to head down to the Opera Bar for a lovely sunset drink on the water.

 2. Discover Sydney Harbour Bridge

-Another world famous landmark is the Sydney Harbour Bridge.
+Another beautiful place in Australia is the Sydney Harbour Bridge.
 Take a ride over the steel structure and catch views of stunning Sydney.

 You can legally climb the southern half of the bridge with Sydney Bridge Climb, however, it is free to walk or bike across.
 The more frugal option allthe ows opportunity to take-in the glorious harbor, and snap some panoramic shots of the Opera House.

 If you are lucky enough to be in Sydney for New Year’s Eve, you do not want to miss the firework show that forms an explosive backdrop of the Harbour Bridge.

 For a truly memorable experience, you can even charter your own yacht to take you around Sydney Harbour.
 With six to eight friends, this experience doesn’t have to break the bank, but it sure will be a memorable day.

 Sure, I could lump all beaches together as a must-do activity, but with Australia’s endless coastline, I need to be a bit more specific.
 Bondi Beach is especially relevant, as it is one of the most visited tourist sites in Australia.